-The conference and bed & breakfast business has shown initial signs of recovery since restarting in August 2021, and it is hoped that this business will return to pre-Covid activity levels by Summer 2022.
-However, the conference and hospitality market faces considerable uncertainty over the coming months due to changes in consumer habits caused by the pandemic, possible further Covid-19 disruption over the winter months, changes to the competitive landscape and pressures in the labour market due to impacts from the pandemic and Brexit.
+The conference and bed & breakfast business has shown strong signs of recovery since restarting in August 2021.
+However, the broader hospitality market still faces considerable uncertainty due to changes in consumer habits caused by the pandemic, possible further Covid-19 disruption, and changes to the competitive landscape.
+Ongoing pressures in the labour market due to impacts from the pandemic, inflation and Brexit, continue to challenge this area of the College's operations.
+The College will continue to invest resources to support the continued rebuilding of the conference business.